 8. Complaints procedures

-If the client feels that the consultant has breached any terms of the Code, he/she may complain to the SPPCSH’s executive committee.
-The committee will, within 30 days of the complaint, convene the Professional Conduct Committee to hear both parties ( client and consultant).
-Within 30 days of convening, the PCC will make a decision on whether or not the complaint is justified.
-If consultant has been found in breach of the Code, the consultant he/she should resign.
-If he/she does not resign, the SPPCSH’s full executive committee shall decide at its next meeting on one or more of the following actions:
+If the client feels that the Practitioner has breached any terms of the Code, he/she may complain to the PPCSHS's executive committee.
+The committee will, within 30 days of the complaint, convene the Professional Conduct Committee to hear both parties ( client and Practitioner ).
+Within 30 days of convening, the PCC will decide on whether or not the complaint is justified.
+If Practitioner has been found in breach of the Code, the Practitioner should resign.
+If he/she does not resign, the PPCSHS's full executive committee shall decide at its next meeting on one or more of the following actions:

-- Suspension pending satisfactory completion of further training and/or suprvision.
+- Suspension pending satisfactory completion of further training and/or supervision.

-- Expulsion from the SPPCSH, if necessary with immediate effect and subject to confirmation at the next Annual General Meeting ( AGM ) At the NEC ( national executive committee meeting, the consultant can present his/her case in person or in writing or appoint another person to do so.
-The decesion will be published in the SPPCSH’s Newsletter.
-The consultant can appeal to the SPPCSH’s Annual general meeting ( AGM), both management committee and consultant can appoint a member to prepare the case for the AGM.
-No action is taken pending the outcome of the appeal.
+- Expulsion from the PPCSHS, if necessary with immediate effect and subject to confirmation at the next Annual General Meeting ( AGM ) At the NEC ( national executive committee meeting, the consultant can present his/her case in person or writing or appoint another person to do so.
+The decision will be published in the PPCSHS's Newsletter.
+The consultant can appeal to the PPCSHS's Annual general meeting ( AGM), both the management committee and the Practitioner can appoint a member to prepare the case for the AGM.
+No action is taken pending the outcome of the appeal

-The SPPCSH is not liable for any damages claimed by clients as the result of a consultation with an SPPCSH member.
-The consultant alone is responsible for his/her work and carries full liability for any action for damages
+The SPPCSH is not liable for any damages claimed by clients as the result of a Practitioner with a PPCSHS member.
+The Practitioner alone is responsible for his/her work and carries full liability for any action for damages